Claude Harvey

-Claude Edward Harvey (born March 27, 1948) is an American former professional football linebacker.
+Claude Edward Harvey (born March 27, 1948) is an American former professional football player who was a linebacker for the Houston Oilers of the National Football League (NFL) in 1970.
+He played college football for the Prairie View A&M Panthers from 1966 to 1969.

+Early life

 Harvey was born in Willis, Texas, in 1948.
+He attended A. R. Tuner High school.

+Prairie View

-He played college football at Prairie View A&M from 1966 to 1969.
+Harvey played college football for the Panthers at Prairie View A&M University from 1966 to 1969.
+While at Prairie View, he majored in physical education and received two varsity letters in football and three in track.
+He competed in the javelin for the track team.

+Professional football

 Harvey was signed as a free agent by the Houston Oilers in July 1970.
-He appeared in a total of five games for the Oilers during the 1970 season.
+He was initially assigned to the taxi squad, but he was activated at the end of October.
+He appeared in a total of five games for the Oilers.
 He was released by the Oilers in September 1971.
+He was later signed by the Philadelphia Eagles in 1973 but did not appear in any regular-season games.